danghoangnhan/danghoangnhan.github.io/_pages/list-100.md

 4. ✗ Teach English for my child
 5. ✗ Go on a trip overseas.
 6. ✓ Learn to drive a car
-7. ✗ Start an nonprofit organization
+7. ✗ Start an nonprofit project
 8. ✗ Publish a over 100 stars package (https://www.npmjs.com/package/flag-css)
 9. ✗ See auroras
-10. ✗ Sleep outside under the sky with my whole family